cpaxton/costar_stack/Readme.md

 - **predicator/get_predicate_names_by_source**: list the names of predicates from each source ROS node
 - **predicator/get_all_predicates_by_source**: return a list of all predicates that might be valid, and a truth assignment, for a given source (BY REQUEST FROM KEL)
 - **predicator/get_assignment_names_by_source**: list the assignments to the predicate produced by a given source
+- **predicator/get_assignment_length** returns the number of parameter assignments for a given predicate, if available.
+Returns -1 if no length has been reported.

 Common usage is to call **test_predicate** with a certain predicate to see if it exists, or **get_assigment** with a certain predicate to see what possible values there are for one of its arguments.
 To use **get_assignment** in this way, fill out a `predicator_msgs::PredicateStatement` object, but replace one argument with an asterisk (\*).
 Predicates will be returned for all possible values of this argument.